 Strumble Head – We take the long, narrow, winding road out of Fishguard to Strumble Head.
 It is over thirteen years since I last came here to sea watch.
 Today absolutely nothing passes out at sea.
 A couple of gulls fly overhead.
 The place is crowded with visitors.

 Wednesday – Credenhill – Autumn approaches, the early morning walk is now much darker and mists hang over the grass.
 It is still dull later in the morning under a grey overcast sky.
 Blackberries and elderberries ripening rapidly now.
 A Jay rasps in the woods, a Common Buzzard mews overhead.
 The sound of gunfire comes up from the SAS base below.
 The woods are now looking tired.
 Nuthatches, Blue and Great Tits call.
-Out onto the vast open area if the Iron Age hill-fort.
+Out onto the vast open area of the Iron Age hill-fort.
 The early history of Credenhill is not clear.
 It is very possible that Neolithic people settled and cleared the area of woodland.
 There is evidence from soil samples that the land was cultivated before the ramparts of the fort were thrown up.
 Bronze Age pottery made in South Shropshire and/or around the Malverns has been found.
 The hill-fort that can be seen today was probably started around 350BCE.
 This dating comes from pottery fragments found.
 The ramparts were almost certainly topped by a wooden palisade.
 Internally there is some evidence of houses and a rectangular feature containing pottery has been shown in other sites to be ritual.
 The Romans used the site in all likelihood as a way-station.
 A large wooden structure has been identified which is most likely to have been used for storing grain.
 Other Roman pieces have been found; parts of several amphora, one from southern Spain which would have contained olive oil, another from the eastern Mediterranean which could have contained wine, oil or maybe dates from Syria or Palestine.
 A brooch, a fine glass drinking vessel and a gaming piece are other finds.
 A document of 1274 identifies a park here and it is assumed that at this time this site was known as Credenhill Park Wood.
 A little over 50 years later a charter for a warren was granted which means that rabbits as well as deer were being kept within the park at that time.
 An apple tree grows by the eastern gate, its fruit is not yet ripe.
 Wrens call warnings.
 Most flowers are now seed heads, fluffy thistles, hawksbeards and Rosebay Willowherbs, large brown umbellifer disks, darkening St John’s Wort, red docks and little spiky mace-heads of one of the buttercups.
 Red berries have fallen from the Yews planted in the 19th century.
 A wide path has been mowed across the centre of the hill-fort.

 Friday – Radnor Forest – The sky is grey, clouds lay across the Radnor hills and the wind shakes the leaves.
 Flowers have now finished and only seed heads remain.
 The sad corpse of a mole lies on the path up Mutton Dingle.
 It is interesting to note how the countryside changes.
 Here there is a track leading to a gate into a field on Knowle Hill but the trees growing in the middle of the track are at last 15 to 20 years old.
 Why did the farmer stop using this route?
 Indeed it is clear that the track up Mutton Dingle was once used by something larger than walkers’ boots but no more.
 Rowan berries shine vermilion.
 A Common Buzzard circles overhead on wings with gaps in them from the autumn moult.
 Higher still are Swallows hoovering up insects in preparation for the journey south.
 Up to the Forestry Commission plantation.
 A Jay rasps as it flies off into the trees.
 A Willow Warbler wheeps.
 The hills ahead are still shrouded in cloud.
 The raspberries of a few weeks ago are gone to be replaced by ripening blackberries.
 The path to the track is hard going with gorse and heather encroaching.
 Maddy makes a real fuss about it!
 I am saturated as my coat may have excellent wicking qualities but that is pretty much useless when the air is so wet.
 From the barn at the foot of Whinyard Rocks some hills are lit in green splendour, others remain a misty blue-grey.
 Into the mist.
 Purples and yellows of heather and gorse glow.
 Meadow Pipits squeak.

 A track leads to Black Mixen, the name from the Old English meaning Black Dungheap!
 The mast looms out of the mist but the top cannot be seen.
 A Raven flies close by croaking as it passes.
-The triangulation point is Cross Dykesituated atop a large round barrow.
+The triangulation point is situated atop a large round barrow.
 The barrow has suffered damage, probably mainly erosion but a triangulation point does not help.
 A path heads north west but is somewhat ephemeral.
 There is a mound that looks like a damaged barrow some 75 yards from the first barrow.
 Eventually it passes the edge of Mynydd Ffoesidoes, a Wildlife Trust nature reserve.
 In the middle of the reserve, through some horrendous tussocks is the second Black Mixen barrow.
 Cowberries and Bilberries are abundant.
 This is because there are no sheep in this area.
 Back to the track and to the edge of the Forestry plantation.
 The Shepherds Well is marked on the map at the top of a deep ditch.
 Another ditch and rampart called the Cross Dyke crosses the hillside.
 It is believed that both these features are defensive but the date of them is unknown.
 The mist is clearing although clouds drift across.
 The Raven is still barking over the hillside.
 A path heads out across the top of Harley Dingle.
 A yellow striped dragonfly whirrs by, darting this way and that, searching for prey.
 It is almost certainly a Gold-ringed Dragonfly, Cordulegaster boltonii.
 A dead conifer has fallen across the fence and provides a perch for a Spotted Flycatcher, which seems unsuccessful at catching anything whilst I watch.
 A path crosses the moorland to a round barrow with a fence built through it.
-To the north-east is a valley, Cwm Bwch (called Cwm Bâch on old maps) then a promontory which is topped by two more round Barrowsbarrows.
+To the north-east is a valley, Cwm Bwch (called Cwm Bâch on old maps) then a promontory which is topped by two more round barrows.

 The views from here are stunning with Montgomeryshire stretching into the distance.
 Below is the village of Llanfihangel Rhydithon, in the distance Llandeilo and Newtown.
 The path crosses top of a valley where two stream join, Cwm Bâch and Cwm Merys.
 This is the north-west edge of the Radnor Forest.
 The path heads for a hill, Cowlod, but I cut south to pick up the path across towards Great Rhos.
 Just as I think the views could not be better, a Red Kite rises up from the west.
 From here, Whimble and Whinyard Rocks look entirely different and it takes a few moments to recognise them.
 A troop of little toadstools, the Sphagnum Brownie, Hypholoma elongatum grow in the mosses.
 Across the top of Davy Morgan Dingle and up the hillside.
 There is supposed to be a footpath here but I cannot find it.
 Kestrels hunt along the ridge.
 One swoops down but appears to rise empty-clawed.
 Up to the ridge, however this is not the route and it is also inside the army testing range exclusion zone.
 I move down the ridge and see I am on the wrong side of the red flag – whoops!
 Back down to a track towards Upper Harley.
 The path drops down a small defile.
 A Stonechat is calling from the bracken below and it takes a while to find him.
 He looks splendid in his black and red uniform.
 Past an old quarry where the remaining exposed rock has been eroded into weird shapes.
 The path drops down seemingly forever.
 The army sheds are below in the valley, Cwm Nês.
 A stream which is the fusion of two streams, Ystol Bach Brook and Cwm Nês, which appears to be the old name for Harley Dingle.
 Hazel and Ash trees line the lower part of the path.
 Some of the Hazels have abundant nuts, others none at all.
 The path reaches a ford at Lower Harley and a path leads round Harley Gorse, where there is a waterworks in the woods and turns east to end up at the church yard in New Radnor.
 The gate to the cemetery is a beautifully made piece of the blacksmith’s art.